noirgif/blog/source/_drafts/ddd.md

 "Oh that.
 It's NENEENNENNENEEEEENENEEENEENEEEE..."

-"What the hell is that?"
+"'The hell is that?"
 Looks like she will do it forever, so I decided to have a manual override.

 "You don't even know that?
-Just like NEN is 22.5 degrees from north to east, all directions can be expressed in a binary manner, which is widely preferred over the old degree metric.
-It's more flexible, because $$ \log 2 = 0.30 $$.
-Also it's much easier for one to decide if it falls in [0, 0.5) than [0.7, 0.8), right?
-And this compass is pretty good.
-It reads 50 binary digits."
+Just like NEN is 22.5 degrees from north to east, all directions can be expressed in a way that is the directional angle divided by 360 degrees, in binary.
+It is widely preferred over the old metrics.
+It's more flexible, because $$ \log 2 = 0.30 $$ You can choose between 0 and 3 digits with binary, but with decimals, only 0 or 1.
+Also it's much easier for one to divide an angle into two equal ones than ten of them, right?
+Let alone the awful radians.
+You can't construct an one-radian angle even with the help of a ruler and a compass.
+A 2.718 radians one will surely blows up your mind."

-"But a random direction would almost certainly be irrational, so there are actually innumerable digits."
+"By the way, this compass is pretty good.
+It reads 50 binary digits off the decimal point.
+However, a random direction would almost certainly be irrational, so there are actually innumerable digits."

-"We've been following down this NENNENNE path for a while.
-Then we'll make a turn and go NENEEENE."
+"We've been following down this NENNENNE path for a couple of minutes.
+After a while we'll make a turn and go NENEEENE."

 "Once we arrive at Road NEN and Highway NE, things will be much simpler."
 She thrusts the map back into the bag.
 My bag.
 She's only carrying a purse with her dear staff.
 Her personal things are all in that purse.
 Really impressive.
 She's like a prestidigitator when pulling out her Ju^nihitoe, just to use it to suffocate me with its weight.
-I don't know how much it weighs, 20 kilos, maybe?
+I don't know how much it weighs.
+20 kilos, I guess.

+She abruptly looks back, a little irked.
+"You're not thinking something strange, are you?"

+"Nah."
+I replied in an instant.